-We assign A3 deposit and issuer ratings with a negative outlook to Aareal Bank AG.
-We further assign A3/P-2 Counterparty Risk Ratings (CRRs), as well as baa3 Baseline Credit Assessment (BCA) and Adjusted BCA to the bank.
+We assign A3(negative) deposit and issuer ratings to Aareal Bank AG (Aareal).
+We further assign A3/P-2 Counterparty Risk Ratings (CRRs), as well as a baa3 Baseline Credit Assessment (BCA) and Adjusted BCA to the bank.

-Aareal's A3 deposit and issuer ratings reflect its baa3 Baseline Credit Assessment (BCA) and Adjusted BCA; and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which results in an extremely low loss-given-failure.
+Aareal's A3 deposit and issuer ratings reflect its baa3 BCA and Adjusted BCA; and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which results in an extremely low loss given failure and three notches of rating uplift.
 Aareal's ratings do not benefit from government support uplift because of its small size in the context of the German banking sector.

-The assigned baa3 BCA reflects Aareal's resilient intrinsic financial strength, even in a more deteriorating operating environment resulting from the coronavirus outbreak in Europe.
-The bank's strong capitalization largely mitigates its limited diversification benefits from other businesses and elevated asset risks, enabling the bank to cope with a deterioration in its asset quality.
+The assigned baa3 BCA reflects Aareal's resilient intrinsic financial strength, even in a difficult operating environment such as the one created by the coronavirus pandemic.
+The bank's strong capitalization largely mitigates its limited diversification benefits from other businesses and high asset risks, enabling the bank to cope with a deterioration in its asset quality.
 The BCA also reflects a sound track record of low through-the-cycle credit losses.
-Aareal Bank's sound liquidity management and funding profile are additional risk mitigant.
-Our view on the bank's BCA could change if the coronavirus-related credit shock led to a sustained erosion of its solvency strengths.
+Aareal's sound liquidity management and funding profile are additional risk mitigants.

-Rating Scorecard - Key financial ratios
+Exhibit 1 Rating Scorecard - Key financial ratios